About Pack 60

 Follow our Facebook page to see pictures from some of the things we do!

-Normally, from September- May, we meet as an entire Pack (grades K-5) once each month, usually on the 2nd Thursday, from 6:30-8:00pm at New Life Church and Academy - 6758 Bailey Rd, Woodbury, MN 55129.
+From September- May, we meet as an entire Pack (grades K-5) once each month, usually on the 2nd Thursday, from 6:30-8:00pm, either outdoors at Resurrection Lutheran Church -9925 Bailey Rd, Woodbury, MN , or indoors at Lake Middle School Cafeteria - 3133 Pioneer Dr, Woodbury, MN.
 There, we will do all sorts of fun activities such as the Bear Carnival, Cake Decorating Contest, making sandwiches for the homeless, science demonstrations, etc. This is also where we will promote our upcoming Pack Outings.

-Covid challenged us last year, but we were able to adapt and were still able to keeps the scouts engaged through a combination of outdoor meetings, and creative Zoom meetings.
-We are confident that even if things aren't quite back to normal this year, we can still provide a successful program.
+COVID challenged us, but we were able to adapt have been able to still provide a fun, engaging, and successful program through a combination of outdoor meetings, and respectfully planned indoor events.
+We are confident that we can still provide a successful program, no matter the circumstances.

 Each month, we will also try to have some type of gathering for the entire pack.
 Sometimes it will be a service project, like cleaning up the church grounds, or ringing bells for the Salvation Army.
 Other times, it will be purely fun, like snow sledding, historical tours, or walking in the Woodbury Days parade.
 Our scouting year usually ends with our Pinewood Derby, and a Pack Picnic/Awards Ceremony